 I knew that “Are You Smarter Than a 5th Grader?” was a popular game.
 I had sold a few of the board game versions in the past with great success.
 I didn’t know that they made an electronic handheld version.
 I had also had some success with selling electronic handheld games, but that didn’t mean that this game would be guaranteed to sell fast.

 I started to think… Since this game had no current sellers, it’s possible that the rank was so high because it had been so long since it was even available to be sold on Amazon.
 The longer an item has no sellers, the faster its sales rank will rise, until, at one point, the sales rank might disappear all together.

-I bought this item from Goodwill for $2.00 on May 25th.
-Two days later, it was on it’s way to an Amazon FBA warehouse.
-I’m happy to inform you that yesterday, this toy sold at my $19.99 sales price.
+I bought this item from Goodwill for $5.00 and two days later, it was on its way to an Amazon FBA warehouse.
+I’m happy to inform you that only a few weeks after the toy went live on Amazon, the toy sold at my $39.99 sales price.
 Now, I’m wondering if I should have priced it even higher.
-In any case, I turned a $2.00 investment into a $20 sale.
-I’ll take that any day, and all it took was one minute researching the eBay app to see how it was selling on that platform.
+In any case, I turned a $5.00 investment into a $40 sale.
+I’ll take that any day, and all it took was one minute researching the Keepa app to see the pricing and sales rank history for that toy.

 So what about you?
 What other things do you think about when you making your buying decisions?
 Have you ever taken a gamble with an item ranked super high?
 How did it turn out for you?

 Sales rank is easily the most misunderstood aspect of selling on Amazon.
 What is a good sales rank?
 What does a sales rank of zero mean?
 What do I do with sales rank for sub-categories?